 How to use a medicine dispenser

 Medicine dispersers are designed to make it easy and safe to administer medicine to your baby.
 As babies can struggle with some medication, dispersing it in small amounts can make giving your child medicine easier.
-Make sure you have all the needed equipment before you start dispensing, such as a digital thermometer or a syringe if you are going to be giving liquid medications or cream.
+Make sure you have all the needed equipment before you start dispensing, such as a digital thermometer or a syringe if you are going to be giving liquid medications or creams.
 You will also need an adult-sized spoon or medicine dropper.
 For example, they may use an oral syringe instead of a dropper if they have fussy kids who don’t like having things in their mouth; with an oral syringe, parents draw up the medicine on one end and squirt it out another end into their kid’s mouth.

 How do I get my baby used to the medicine dispenser?